emnify/product-docs/docs/quickstart/devices/industrial-routers.md

 ---
-description: How to connect to routers to configure the APN
+description: Connect to routers to configure the APN
 ---
 # Industrial routers